TIEDI® system updates: Amnesty status and temporary changes to requirements related to submitting LDF and TRF forms

 Webinar recording available: Organ donation and transplant town hall

-The recording of yesterday’s second “COVID-19: Organ Donation and Transplant Town Hall” webinar is now available on UNOS’ COVID-19 resources page.
+The recording of yesterday’s second “COVID-19: Organ Donation and Transplant Town Hall” webinar is now available on UNOS’ COVID-19 webinar page.
 A number of transplant organizations from around the world continued their partnership to create a second educational webinar for the organ donation and transplantation communities.
 Webinar participants shared experiences to date and responded to questions about the impact of COVID-19 on organ donation and transplantation.

 Join webinar on experiences and solutions from organ donation and transplant professionals in New York during COVID-19